directvt/vtm/doc/command-line-options.md

 <run commands via piped redirection> | vtm [options ...]
 ```

-> By default, the full-screen Desktop Client console will run and the Desktop Server daemon will launched if it is not running.
+> By default, the fullscreen Desktop Client console will run and the Desktop Server daemon will launched if it is not running.

 Option                  | Description
 ------------------------|-------------------------------------------------------